-Most of these thought came about in early design.
+Most of these thoughts came about in early design.
 I thought that I could easily have a display which showed parts of multiple documents and could easily move about on the virtual document simply by being in control of the view.
 It turned out that I was wrong, or at least overly simplifying.

-Key to understanding the link between documents and views is understand how the “marks” work, particularly the cursor or “point” that each view holds in a document.
+Key to understanding the link between documents and views is understanding how the “marks” work, particularly the cursor or “point” that each view holds in a document.
 Each document has a set of marks which are kept in an ordered list.
 Each mark has a (non-contiguous) sequence number so ordering between marks is easy to check.
 The current cursor in each view is one of these marks.
 Marks are also used for lots of other purposes to keep track of locations in documents.
 This storage of marks has two particular implications for managing complex documents.